Dan Quinn (American football): 2025 season

-In Week 9 of the 2025 season against the Seattle Seahawks, starting quarterback Jayden Daniels suffered a dislocated left elbow on a sack late in the game.
+During Week 9 of the 2025 season against the Seattle Seahawks, starting quarterback Jayden Daniels suffered a dislocated left elbow on a sack late in the game.
 The injury is expected to sideline him indefinitely.
-The coaching decision to keep playing him down 38-7 against the Seahawks late in the fourth quarter, in which Daniels had already taken several tackles and hits, faced criticism.
+The coaching decision to keep playing him down 38–7 against the Seahawks late in the fourth quarter, in which Daniels had already taken several tackles and hits, faced criticism.
 Quinn took accountability for leaving Daniels in the game and said it was a mistake.
-Following a five-game losing streak with the Commanders losing by 21 or more points in four consecutive games, Quinn announced that he would be taking over as interim defensive coordinator while Joe Whitt Jr. would remain on his coaching staff in a demoted role on November 10, 2025.
+Following a five-game losing streak with the Commanders losing by 21 or more points in four consecutive games, Quinn announced that he would be taking over as interim defensive coordinator while Whitt would remain on his coaching staff in a demoted role on November 10, 2025.
+On January 6, 2026, Quinn moved on from both Kingsbury and Whitt as his coordinators.

+2026 season

+In 2026, Quinn promoted David Blough, who previously was his assistant quarterbacks coach, as offensive coordinator and hired Daronte Jones as defensive coordinator.